Where is Stuart McCall now?

 Due to his success with Motherwell, McCall won the 2013 Clydesdale Scottish Premier League Manager of the Year.

-In 2013 it was also announced that McCall would join the Scotland national team as part of Gordon Strachan’s backroom team.
+In 2013 he also joined the Scotland national team as part of Gordon Strachan’s backroom team.

-After three fantastic seasons with Motherwell, McCall resigned from the club in November 2014 after two wins in 12 games left his side second bottom of the league.
+After three fantastic seasons McCall resigned from Motherwell in November 2014 after two wins in 12 games left his side second bottom of the league.

-In March 2015, Stuart McCall was appointed manager of his former club Rangers until the end of the season.
+He wasn’t out of work for long though and in the following March he was appointed manager of his former club Rangers until the end of the season.

 Although, McCall managed a third place finish at the end of the season, his Rangers side were beaten 6-1 aggregate in the play-offs by his former side Motherwell.

 Despite claiming that he had done ‘a decent job’ at Rangers, McCall was replaced at the end of the season by former Brentford manager Mark Warburton who won promotion to the Scottish Premiership in his first season